gerardbm/vimrc/README.md

 - Replace the highlight with `<Leader>R` (all open buffers).
 - Search, vimgrep and replace into the visual selection.
 - Navigate between vimgrep results with `<Leader>n/N`.
-- Open the menu of the plugin CtrlP with `<Leader><Space>`.
+- Open the menu of the plugin CtrlP with `<C-c>`.
 - Into CtrlP, switch files/mru/buffers with `<C-h>/<C-l>`.
-- Readline maps for Commands, Insert and CtrlP navigation.
+- Readline maps for Commands mode, Insert mode and CtrlP.
 - Open the plugin FZF - all files with `<Leader>z`.
 - Open the plugin FZF - commits with `<Leader>Z`.
 - Copy/paste from the clipboard with `<Leader>y/p`.